Interview with Lisa Folden

 Excerpt from The Tree House

 “What a weird little boy.”
 She told one of the other waitresses looking back at the table and noticing Matthew still staring at her as if his looks could slice her clean through.
-During dinner no one talked, there was dead silence at the table.
-After dinner John went to pay for their meals, but instead of waiting on his wife and son, he walked right back to the room ahead of them.
+During dinner, no one talked.
+There was dead silence at the table.
+After dinner, John went to pay for their meals, but instead of waiting on his wife and son, he walked right back to the room ahead of them.
 At this point, he didn’t want to be around either of them and was already wishing that it was the last day of the trip and they still had a few days to go.
-Patty and Matthew walked slowly to the room recognizing his behavior and not wanting to make it worse.
+Patty and Matthew walked slowly to the room, recognizing his behavior and not making it worse.
 As she and her son walked down the long corridor to the room, Mathew looked up at his mother and asked,

 Lisa’s website – Facebook